On the Role of Einstein-Cartan Gravity in Fundamental Particle Physics: Evaluation of the Charged Fermionic Self-Energy within ECSK theory

-the equation is the same for both fermion and anti-fermion.
+An identical result can be obtained also for the anti-fermion spinor, $v(m)$, so that this equation remains the same for both fermion and anti-fermion.
 In what follows we will use this S-matrix result for our numerical approximations.
-It turns out to be compatible with the semi-classical result obtained below in eq.(\ref{result2}).
-From these equivalent results, after solving for $r$, it is evident that the complete process is finite, without divergences.
-This suggests that the above is the correct S-matrix solution for the fermion self-energy problem, with all other orders of the S-matrix expansion vanishing because the \textit{genuine} fermionic self-energy must naturally be evaluated only in the rest frame, with all other contributions summing to zero.
-Any higher loop corrections in charged squared will be automatically compensated by higher loop corrections from spin squared.
+From these results, after solving for $r$, it is evident that the complete process is finite, without divergences.
+This suggests that the above is the correct S-matrix solution for the fermion self-energy problem, with all other orders of the S-matrix expansion vanishing because the {genuine} fermionic self-energy must naturally be evaluated only in the rest frame, with all other contributions summing to zero.
+Any higher loop corrections in squared charge will be automatically compensated by higher loop corrections from the squared spin.